11ta/11ta-template/src/about.md

 ---
-title: About Title
+title: About Title # will be overwritten by SEO.title below
 date: 2020-08-05
 layout: page
-meta: about
 eleventyNavigation:
   key: main
   title: About # as it will appear in the nav
   order: 2 # order to display in the nav
 seo:
-  title: About Us
+  title: About Us # overrides 'title' above on both Page and META
+  description:
+  image:
 ---

 {% wrap "text-red-500 bg-red-100 mt-4 border border-red-300 rounded-lg underline" %}